roytang/blog/content/notes/2018/02/968498910036615168/index.md

   url: https://twitter.com/roytang/statuses/968498910036615168/
 ---

-RT [@MicroSFF](https://twitter.com/MicroSFF/): "The experiment worked!
+"The experiment worked!
 After the release of Black Panther, black cats are adopted from shelters."

-"Start production of our r…
+"Start production of our refugee child superhero film!"